dlfksj/web-scraping-example/README.md

 # web-scraping
-Web scraping example with python.
+Web scraping example with python BeautifulSoup

 Find python related jobs from the Indeed and stack overflow websites then save them as a CSV format.